$ ($50 USD and under)

-TOKYO Meet your Tour Director and traveling companions prior to morning sightseeing in Tokyo.
+TOKYO Meet your Tour Director and travel companions prior to morning sightseeing in Tokyo.
 Your tour starts with a visit to Meiji Shrine, a magnificent 20th-century Shinto monument set in a man-made forest.
 Next, visit Shinjuku Gyoen Garden.
 Originally dating from the early 1600s, the garden was destroyed in World War II and reopened in 1949 as a public park.
-Today, it remains a very popular stop for locals and visitors alike.
+Today, it remains an immensely popular stop for locals and visitors alike.
 Last stop is the Asakusa Kannon Temple and the bustling Nakamise shopping arcade.
 The balance of the afternoon is at leisure.

-TOKYO–MOUNT FUJI AREAThis morning, leave Tokyo and head south along the coast to the beautiful Five Lakes region.
+TOKYO–MOUNT FUJI AREA This morning, leave Tokyo and head south along the coast to the beautiful Five Lakes region.
 Here, take a cable-car ride (weather permitting) for panoramic views of Lake Kawaguchi and spectacular Mount Fuji, or Fujisan as the locals call it, Japan’s highest mountain.
 You’ll also visit Chureito Pagoda for a chance to snap your own iconic image of the pagoda with Fujisan in the background!

 MOUNT FUJI AREA–KYOTO This morning, board one of Japan’s famous bullet trains bound for Kyoto.
 Upon arrival, visit Sanjusajendo Temple, famous for its 1,001 statues of Kannon, the Buddhist goddess of mercy.
 After lunch, visit the Fushimi Inari Shrine, renowned for the thousands of brightly colored Torii Gates.
 Then, take a walking tour through Gion, Kyoto’s most famous geisha district, and sample a local Japanese treat.
 This evening, you may choose to stay in a traditional Japanese ryokan (additional fee).

 OSAKA Your sightseeing tour starts at the Open-Air Museum of Old Japanese Farm Houses, where traditional thatched-roof farm houses dating from the Edo period have been restored.
 Be transported back in time as you explore the old architecture.
 Visit Osaka Castle then for lunch, experience the city’s legendary dish, okonomiyaki, a Japanese-style savory pancake.
 Finish your sightseeing with a walking tour in Minami where the locals come for fun.
-Made up of Shinsaibashi, Namba, and Dotonbori this area is home to great dining and nightlife and some of the city’s most famous entertainment district.
-The remainder of the day is at your leisure.
+Made up of Shinsaibashi, Namba, and Dotonbori this area is home to great dining and nightlife and some of the city’s most fashionable shops and department stores.
+The late afternoon and evening is at your leisure.
 Perhaps return to Dotonbori this evening to sample some local cuisine and see the sparkling neon lights.